deepaksood619/deepaksood619.github.io/docs/psychology/personality.md

 https://dariusforoux.com/positive-personality-traits

+## 5 types of toxic people to avoid

+1. The Energy Drainer: You feel tense and uneasy after each interaction with them.
+2. The Pessimist: They have a negative outlook of the world.
+Always try to talk you out of your dreams.
+3. The Criticizer: They don't support you in your decisions.
+They criticise every move you make.
+They make you feel like you can't do anything right.
+4. The Manipulator: They try to control everything.
+Pretend to like you and other people.
+But they just want to make every decision for themselves and others.
+5. The Victim: They blame others for their misfortune.
+Constantly seek attention from others.
+Talk mostly about their excuse for failing.

 ## How can you become a 10xer?

 ### Here are the 4 things you can do to become a 10xer